 If you are lucky, your nurse has been tending to at least some of your needs throughout the birthing process.
 However, once the new help comes on board, she may just forget about you over there in the corner of the room.
 After a long, exhaustive shift, she has to fully brief her replacement on everything that is going on with her patients.
-A few details may get left out too, especially if the replacement is late.
+A few details may get left out, after all, she's only human.
 According to Nurse.com, labor and delivery shifts average 12 hours each and can sometimes be doubled if there is a call off or not enough staff.

 5 When Your Water Breaks

 One of the most significant signs of labor is that your water has broken, or that feeling you get when you feel like Niagara Falls just came out from between your legs.
 Usually, this occurs before you leave home or somewhere along the way to the hospital.
 In those cases where you arrived before that occurred, then it can be a pretty crazy experience.

 Don’t plan on the nurse getting all hyped up about it because she may not even tell you it happened and run straight for the doctor to check your cervix.
 According to Just Mommies, the amniotic sac ruptures days before labor in 10% of women.

 4 Even If Baby’s Heart Rate Soars

 During the course of labor, the baby can get distressed with all of the commotion of labor.
 Hence, the heart rate monitors that are attached to you and your belly throughout the process to avoid complications.
 Of course, from time to time you may glance over and see the numbers skyrocket and notice that it belongs to your baby.